-16. The licensee shall ensure that a fare table is displayed in the licensed vehicle at all times when not working for an 'app based, operator; and that the fare table is not concealed from view or rendered illegible while the vehicle is being used for hire.
+- 9.1 The Licensee shall ensure that a copy of the current fare table is available, when not working for an 'app only' based operator, at all times, so it can be easily read by passengers. - 9.2 The Licensee shall ensure that the fare table is not concealed from view or rendered illegible whilst the vehicle is being used for hire.

-LICENSES
+10. LICENCE

-17. The licensee shall deposit a copy of the private hire vehicle licence with the Operator by whom the vehicle is being operated.
+10.1 The Licensee shall retain a copy of the original private hire vehicle drivers' licences of all drivers driving the private hire vehicle and produce the same to an Authorised Officer or Police Constable on request.

-CONVICTIONS
+11. CONVICTIONS AND SUITABILITY MATTERS

+- 11.1 The licensee shall ensure they provide a relevant DBS certificate as required by the Council to assess their fit and proper status; and that it is kept up to date and remains 'valid' in line with the Council's policies.

+- 11.2 If the Licensee is not a licensed private hire or hackney carriage driver, they will be subject to an annual Basic DBS check.
+This will apply to each licensee listed on the application / licence.
+In respect of a company or partnership, a check of each of the Directors or Partners will be required.

-- 18. The licensee shall notify the Authority if they are subject to any:
+- 11.3 The licensee shall notify the Council if they are subject to any:

-- · arrest or criminal investigation,
+- arrest or criminal investigation,

-- · summons,
+- summons,

 - charge,

 - conviction,

 - formal/simple caution,

 - fixed penalty,

-- · criminal court order,
+- criminal court order,

 - criminal behaviour order or anti-social behaviour injunction,

-- · domestic violence related order,
+- domestic violence related order,

 - warning or bind over

 - or any matter of restorative justice

-immediately in writing (or in any case within 24 hours) and shall provide such further information about the circumstances as the Authority may require.
+against them immediately in writing (or in any case within 24 hours) and shall provide such further information about the circumstances as the Council may require.